-How to Format Your Flash Drive if Windows Standard Tools Cannot Complete The Format
+How to Format Your Flash Drive if Windows Standart Tools Cannot Complete The Format

 Nowadays every PC user has a USB flash drive.
 Sometimes they need to be formatted, for example, when changing the file system, when encountering errors or just when you need to delete all files.